Calibrated Optimal Decision Making with Multiple Data Sources and Limited Outcome: Theoretical Properties

 \section{Theoretical Properties}

-{In this section, we investigate the theoretical properties of the value estimator under CODA in \eqref{value_CODA} and \eqref{value_CODA_hete}, corresponding to two cases where the distributions of baseline covariates are the same or different, respectively.
-We first establish the consistency for the proposed value estimators as well as the variance estimators proposed in \eqref{v_sd_est} and \eqref{v_sd_est_hete}.
-We next derive the asymptotic normality of our proposed calibrated value estimators under CODA.
-All the proofs are provided in the appendix.}

-As standard in statistical inference for personalized decision-making \citep{zhang2012robust,luedtke2016statistical,kitagawa2018should,rai2018statistical}, we introduce the following conditions to derive our theoretical results.
+{In this section, we investigate the theoretical properties of the value estimator under CODA in \eqref{value_CODA} and \eqref{value_CODA_hete}, respectively.
+All the proofs are provided in the Appendix.} As standard in personalized decision-making \citep{zhang2012robust,luedtke2016statistical,kitagawa2018should,rai2018statistical}, we introduce the following technical conditions.

 \textbf{(A6)}.
-Suppose the supports $\mathbb{X}_E$, $\mathbb{X}_U$, $\mathbb{M}_E$, $\mathbb{M}_U$, and $\mathbb{Y}_E$ are bounded.
+Suppose the supports $\mathbb{X}_P$, $\mathbb{X}_U$, $\mathbb{M}_P$, $\mathbb{M}_U$, and $\mathbb{Y}_P$ are bounded.